 What would we have done differently?

 In all honestly, not that much.

-Aside from not staying the first night in Bari, and travelling less on the motorway (although it's unavoidable at times), we wouldn't really change anything from our own Puglia road trip itinerary.
-The timing worked, the accommodation we selected was great and we came away with a deep appreciation of this part of Itatly.
+Aside from not staying the first night when we should have just picked up the car and start the road trip, and travelling less on the motorway (although it's unavoidable at times), we wouldn't really change anything from our own Puglia road trip itinerary.
+The timing worked, the accommodation we selected was great, and we came away with a deep appreciation of this part of Italy.

 Puglia Road Trip Guide

 We hope we've given you some inspiration and ideas for planning your own trip to Puglia!
-Be sure to read our other Puglia guides to help you plan the best Puglia adventure, and let us know your own itinerary or suggestions in the comments!
+Be sure to read our other Puglia guides to help you plan the best Puglia adventure possible, and let us know your own itinerary or suggestions in the comments!